-A number of GPR students and faculty will be presenting in the AAR/SBL to be held in Boston, MA November 18-21.
-The annual conference of the American Academy of Religion and the Society of Biblical Literature is perhaps the most important conference of the year for those in the field of Religion.
+A number of GPR students and faculty will be presenting in the AAR/SBL to be held in Denver, Colorado November 17-20.
+The annual conference of the American Academy of Religion and the Society of Biblical Literature is perhaps the most important conference of the year for those in the field of Religious Studies.
 More than 1,200 events—academic sessions, additional meetings, receptions, tours, and workshops—will be offered at this annual conference.

 Graduate Program in Religion students who plan to present include: